 Connect with NZTE in Brazil

-If you’re an NZTE customer and preparing to visit Brazil, we can help you make the most of your visit.
-Please get in touch with your Customer Manager a few weeks before you visit.
+If you’re an NZTE customer and preparing to visit Brazil, please get in touch with your Customer Manager to discuss your plans and possible areas of assistance.
 If you don’t have a Customer Manager, contact our Advisor Team for more information.
-And don't forget, the more time you give us, the better we’re able to connect you to the right resources.